 Email and SMS notifications Use email notifications to send selected users email or SMS notifications about specific activities in the system, such as updates to incidents or change requests.
 Email notifications allow administrators to specify: When to send the notification Who receives the notification What content is in the notification Troubleshooting steps to take when a ServiceNow instance does not receive email Additional email notification options are available.
 Users can subscribe to notifications, and administrators can make some notifications mandatory.
 Administrators also have the option of converting existing email notifications to a rich HTML format.
 This format provides several advantages, including: Raw HTML content is converted into a WYSIWYG format.
 The content can be edited in a feature-rich HTML editor.
 Mail scripts are condensed into a single, easy-to-read line that can be reused in multiple email notifications.
 To prevent broken links, items like images and incidents, that are linked with URLs relative to an instance are converted to absolute links.
 For example, if an incident is linked using a relative URL, the link is converted to an absolute link.
 Note: The rich HTML format is the default for all new email notifications.
 Note: Instances cannot send or receive encrypted email messages.
 The system strips out the body of the encrypted email because it cannot process the encrypted content in plain text or HTML.
 If you want to change how the instance processes incoming email, see Inbound email actions.
 See Email logs for examples of messages the system displays when notifications or inbound email actions are not processed.
-Email setupAll email notifications use the email properties that you define and the email accounts that you set up.Email diagnostics and troubleshooting inbound and outbound emailThe Diagnostics and Connection page displays information about the current state of your email configuration.
+Email setupAll email notifications use the email properties that you define and the email accounts that you set up.
+Your email service can also affect the successful transmission of incoming and outgoing email.Email diagnostics and troubleshooting inbound and outbound emailThe Diagnostics and Connection page displays information about the current state of your email configuration.
 This page includes status on email properties, scheduled jobs, and email account connections that affect how your instance receives and sends email.Next steps after enabling emailAfter enabling email on your instance, consider performing several of these important tasks.